 - You fear rejection over everything and it feels like the only way to deal with the rejection would be suicide because the other person is your only lifeline.

-- As the circumstances become more hopeless or obnoxious, your feelings become more intense.
+- As the circumstances become more obnoxious (and hopeless), your feelings become more intense.

 - You feel a magnetic pull toward them.
-You’re convinced that this person is your only soulmate and you were born to love them – even if you barely know each other.
+You are convinced that this person is your only soulmate and you were born to love them.
+Even if you barely know each other.

 - You idealize their bad qualities as much as you do their good ones.